Adnan Oktar: Later career

 In 1994, the Islamist Welfare Party (Refah Partisi) won control of the municipalities of Istanbul and Ankara.
 The new mayors – one of whom was future president Recep Tayyip Erdoğan – made business agreements with Oktar in exchange for political support.
 The following year, Oktar founded the Foundation for Protection of National Values (Millî Değerleri Koruma Vakfı, or MDKV), through which he networked with other Turkish nationalist organizations and individuals on shared issues.
 Following the 1997 Turkish military memorandum, the Welfare Party disbanded and the new government, headed by Erdoğan, distanced itself from Oktar going forward.

 In 1998 Oktar distributed a new book, The Evolution Deceit.
 The following year he was arrested and charged with extortion and forming a criminal enterprise.
 He was convicted and sentenced to three years in prison, but the verdict was appealed and in May 2010 it was overturned.
 During his imprisonment Oktar engaged in numerous libel suits.
-In some cases he was successful in blocking high-profile websites in Turkey for slander, including that of Richard Dawkins and the entirety of WordPress.com.
+In some cases he was successful in blocking high-profile websites such Ekşi Sözlük in Turkey for slander, also that of Richard Dawkins and the entirety of WordPress.com.

 Between that time and the present, BAV has organized hundreds of conferences on creationism in Turkey and worldwide.
 He built a large publishing enterprise with publications sold though Islamic bookstores worldwide.
 He is one of the most widely distributed authors in the Muslim world.

 In 2007 he sent out thousands of unsolicited copies of his Atlas of Creation advocating Islam and creationism to schools and colleges in several European countries and the US.

 His television show is viewed by many in the Arab world.
 According to Middle East Eye, his TV programs were known for featuring him discussing Islamic principles, while (somewhat incongruously), "scantily clad women with bleached blonde hair danced around him to popular music.
 These women Oktar referred to as his 'kittens'".

 In 2010, Oktar was selected as one of the top fifty of The 500 Most Influential Muslims in the World by the Royal Islamic Strategic Studies Centre of Jordan for his dissemination of creationism in an Islamic context, and other extensively distributed publications on Islamic topics.